 BUB

 What emerges while they wait, are the deeply ingrained fears they're all carrying.
 The pain and the wisdom.
 In the stillness, it all seems ever-present.
 But Country is speaking louder now and it cannot be ignored.

-Black Light is written by renowned playwright Jada Alberts (writer and director of Aretha: A Love Letter, Brothers Wreck and director of Seven Stages of Grieving) and stars sisters Rachael and Lisa Maza, as well as Tahlee Fereday.
+Black Light is written by renowned playwright Jada Alberts (writer and director of Aretha: A Love Letter, Brothers Wreck and director of Seven Stages of Grieving) and stars sisters Rachael and Lisa Maza, as well as Tahlee Fereday and Trisha Morton-Thomas.
 This work brings you on a deeply personal journey as it explores the complexities of intergenerational wisdom, trauma and survival in a colonial world.

+BUB